-Ensure that development proposals for the R-Residential (Phase 1) lands consider and provide for both vehicular, pedestrian and cycle access, as appropriate to adjoining R-Residential (Phase 2)
+Ensure that development proposals for the R-Residential (Phase 1) lands consider and provide for both vehicular, pedestrian and cycle access, as appropriate to adjoining R-Residential (Phase 2) lands.
+Provision should also be made in development proposals for green space linkages between both the R-Residential (Phase 1) lands and the R-Residential (Phase 2) lands in these areas, as appropriate

-Objective RD 11 - Reservation of Access Points to Residential & Other Lands
+Objective RD 12 - Reservation of Access Points to Residential & Other Lands

-Reserve access points as indicated on the Specific Objectives Map, and any other access points that may be identified for reservation by the Planning Authority during the Plan period, to ensure adequate vehicular, pedestrian and cycle access to back lands and to ensure connectivity and accessibility to lands with limited road frontage. (& Refer to Map 2 - Specific Objectives)
+Reserve access points that may be identified for reservation by the Planning Authority during the Plan period, to ensure adequate vehicular, pedestrian and cycle access to back lands and to ensure connectivity and accessibility to lands with limited road frontage.

-Objective RD 12 - Natural Features & Natural Stone Walls
+Objective RD 13 - Natural Features

-Developers shall be required to carry out a professional assessment of the natural features and stone walls that define the character of a site in the context of its surrounding environment (including topography, aspect, habitats, flora, fauna, foliage, geological features) and integrate these features into development proposals. (& Refer to Map 2 - Specific Objectives)
+As part of their landscaping proposals, developers should define the character of a site in the context of its surrounding environment (including mature trees, topography, aspect, habitats, flora, fauna, foliage, geological features, stone walls) and integrate these features into new development proposals.